jdb/jdb.github.com/concurrent.rst

 concerned with performance or scalability.

-As each download is completely independent with regard to each other, it is obvious that these downloads can be executed in parallel, or, *concurrently*, which is the raison d'être of the Twisted Python framework.
+As each download is completely independent with regard to each other, it is obvious that these downloads should be executed in parallel, or, *concurrently*, which is the raison d'être of the Twisted Python framework.
 Processes and threads are well known primitive for programming concurrently but Twisted do without (not even behind your back), and spares the developer from using semaphores, mutexes or recursive locks.
-The solution presented at the end of the article is not longer in term of number of line of codes, it has a network complexity of *O(1)* and is three times faster.
+The solution presented at the end of the article is not longer in term of number of line of codes, it has a network complexity of only *O(1)* and is actually three times faster.

 .. note::